awslabs/deeplearning-cfn/cfn-template/StackSetup.md

     On macOS, type:

          ssh -A <USER-ID>@<MASTER-WORKER-PUBLIC-DNS/IP>
-         #USER-ID is ec2-user for Amazon Linux
+         #USER-ID is ec2-user for Amazon Linux, ubuntu for Ubuntu

     On the Windows platform, type:

          ssh <USER-ID>@<MASTER-WORKER-PUBLIC-DNS/IP>
-         #USER-ID is ec2-user for Amazon Linux
+         #USER-ID is ec2-user for Amazon Linux, ubuntu for Ubuntu

 For examples of running distributed training, see [Deep Learning Using MXNet and TensorFlow](../README.md).